SModelS/smodels/docs/manual/source/RunningSModelS.rst

 .. _parameterFileModel:

-  * **model**: pathname to the Python file that defines the particle content of the BSM model, given either in Unix file notation ("/path/to/model.py") or as Python module path ("path.to.model").
-Defaults to *share.models.mssm* which is a standard MSSM.
+  * **model**: pathname to the Python or SLHA file specifying the particle content of the BSM model.
+    For the Python file, the path may be given either in Unix file notation ("/path/to/model.py") or as Python module path ("path.to.model").
+    The default is *share.models.mssm* which is the standard MSSM.
     See smodels/share/models folder for more examples.
-Directory name can be omitted; in that case, the current working directory as well as smodels/share/models are searched for.
+    The directory name can be omitted; in that case, the current working directory as well as smodels/share/models are searched for.

+  * **promptWidth**: option to specify the smallest particle width (in GeV) for which particles will be considered as prompt.
+    All particles with widths larger than the value specified will be assumed to have prompt decays (infinite width).

+  * **stableWidth**: option to specify the largest particle width (in GeV) for which particles will be considered as stable.
+    All particles with widths smaller than the value specified will be assumed to be stable (zero width).
+The width dependence for particles with width values smaller than *promptWidth* and larger than *stableWidth* will be correctly taken into account.

 .. _parameterFileParameters: